dtcenter/METplotpy/docs/Users_Guide/line.rst

 "human-friendly data serialization language".
 It is commonly used for configuration files and in applications where data is being stored or transmitted.
-Two configuration files are required, the first is a default configuration file, **line_defaults.yaml** that is found in the *$METPLOTPY_SOURCE/METplotpy/metplotpy/plots/config* directory.
+Two configuration files are required.
+The first is a default configuration file, **line_defaults.yaml**, which is found in the *$METPLOTPY_SOURCE/METplotpy/metplotpy/plots/config* directory.
 All default configuration files are located in the *$METPLOTPY_SOURCE/METplotpy/metplotpy/plots/config* directory.
-Note, *$METPLOTPY_SOURCE* is the user-specified directory where the METplotpy source code has been saved.
-The second required YAML configuration file is a user-supplied "custom" configuration file that is used to customize/override the default settings in the **line_defaults.yaml** file.
+Note: *$METPLOTPY_SOURCE* is the user-specified directory where the METplotpy source code has been saved.

+The second required configuration file is a user-supplied “custom” configuration file.
+This  file is used to customize/override the default settings in the **line_defaults.yaml** file.
 The custom configuration file can be an empty file if all default settings are to be applied.

 METplus Configuration
 =====================